DubFriend/jquery.file-ajax/README.md

 echo $restOfResponse . '#@#' . json_encode(array('status' => 404)) . '#@#';
 ```

+If no metadata is found in the response, file-ajax will look for a status field
+on the normal response (if the response is json)

 in order to trigger jquery.file-ajax's error response, a status value not
-between 200, and 299 should be supplied in the meta data.
-The actual http
+between 200, and 299 should be supplied in the meta data or response body.
-response status will not be used (to maintain consistent behavior with
+The actual http response status will not be used (to maintain consistent
-older browsers)
+behavior with older browsers)

 jquery.file-ajax supports file inputs with the "multiple" attribute, but
 currently does not supply a fallback for browsers that do not support the
 "multiple" attribute.

 Tested in Chrome, Firefox and IE8.